Mandy discusses the various levels of manifestation, consciousness, and thought.

 Alternatively, the superconscious appears to me, to only influence manifestation if we can align our conscious mind with it.
 When tapped into (which can be done through focusing on who we and/or God are in Spirit or as eternal and loving beings), it has a healing and loving quality that helps us to transcend our ego and its conscious and unconscious fears, beliefs, definitions, illnesses, etc. This superconscious level of consciousness is always with us and is always pure, even if we cannot always grasp it.
 At an individual level, I see it as the story of our higher soul.

 What Really Constitutes Thought?

 We need to consider with any discussion of how thought affects manifestation, that not only do we have thoughts that are conscious or unconscious, we also have different carriers of these levels of consciousness.
 Such “carriers” carry the energy and make it real by expressing it into the physical world.

 In the Bible, this was expressed as the “word becoming real”; which when our will and intention are strong and unwavering—while supported by the knowledge of who we truly are—manifestation can happen that straightforwardly (such as in the case of healing work producing instantaneous results).
 However, most manifestation does not happen directly.
 The thoughts beneath what is manifested may not always be conscious, and the carriers that carry conscious or unconscious thoughts into manifestation can go beyond words.
 There are, after all, many different forms of thought, communication, and language that can be expressed all at once.

 So, what are some of these carriers of thought?

-Intentions, beliefs, desires and affirmations that we are less unaware of or which we may subsconsciously repeat to ourselves.
+Intentions, beliefs, desires, and affirmations that we are less unaware of or which we may subconsciously repeat to ourselves.